FRANK-RAN/FRANK-RAN.github.io/_pages/about.md

 My research interests focus on creating efficient algorithms, particularly in **Large Language Models** (LLMs), **Retrieval Augmented Generation** (RAG), and their applications in biomedical informatics, rumor detection, and scientific research.
 I also specialize in **Scientific Computing** and **System Design**, aiming to accelerate scientific discovery.

 I lived in the mountain city of Chongqing for 18 years, in Shenzhen for 4 years, and now reside in Houston.
-These diverse environments have shaped my approach to research, blending innovative thinking with practical problem-solving.